-- Keeping your PC updated and clean is the key to running it for a very long time with as little troubles as possible.
-Still, over time, a certain combination of factors can lead to errors.
+- Keeping your PC updated and clean is key to running it for a long time with as little trouble as possible.

-- If your computer displays a Faulty Application Path it might mean that the program was not removed correctly in the past.
-Or that a past operation corrupted some files.
-Fix them by running a disk scan checkup or by completing removing the program.
+- If your computer displays a Faulty Application Path, it might mean that the program was not removed correctly in the past.

-However, constant file deletions, registry installations, and uninstallations and other operations of the sorts can eventually mess with your system’s integrity.
+However, constant file deletions, registry installations, uninstallation, and other sort operations can eventually mess with your system’s integrity.

 When that happens, you shouldn’t be surprised if you get an error message that starts with:

 Faulting Application Path…..

 If your computer shows that it has a Faulty Application Path, it is possible that the software was not deleted from your system correctly in the past.